snap-stanford/snap-python/doc/source/reference/streams.rst

    Creates a :class:`TFOut` object that can be used to write the contents of the file specified by the path *FNm*.
 If a file with name *FNm* does not already exist, it creates a new file.
 If a file with name *FNm* exists, its contents will be overwritten.

-   Below is a list of functions supported by the :class:`TFIn` class:
+   Below is a list of functions supported by the :class:`TFOut` class:

      .. describe:: PutCh(Ch)